himb0/shop/README.md

 Version/10.0 Mobile/14E304 Safari/602.1

 > Mozilla/5.0 (compatible; MSIE 9.0; Windows Phone OS 7.5; Trident/5.0 EMobile/9.0)

+2. Connection: The Connection general header controls whether or not the network connection stays open after the current transaction finishes.
+If the value sent is keep-alive, the connection is persistent and not closed, allowing for subsequent requests to the same server to be done.
+However, this is supported only within network using HTTP 1.1 standard.

+The connection between server and client will not expire once a 3 way handshake is established between the two entities making the connection persistent.

 ## **Use Case 3**
 This use case fulfills the further requirement of extending the API to products and orders.
 Shop is the parent RAML which uses libraries customer, order, product, and order details as collections.
 This design pattern was adopted to incorporate a basic data modelling mechanism which might be implemented on the backend system.